Stephen Dale Petit: More recently

 On 15 March 2015, a digital re-release of live album Stephen Dale Petit At High Voltage was released.
 It was one of the first albums to be released on Neil Young's PONO format.
 In October 2015, it was announced that Petit would join Walter Trout as special guest on his "I’m Back" UK Tour.

 In 2016, Petit toured across the UK and headlined the Rother Bluestage Festival in Roth, Germany.
 In March 2017, Petit flew to the US to record at Vance Powell's Sputnik Sounds in Berry Hill, Nashville Tennessee, with Sophie Lord (bass) and Jack Greenwood (drums).
 The songs from these sessions would later be released as the double album, 2020 Visions.
 The artwork for the album cover was created by Klaus Voormann.

-Although slated for a late 2018 release, Petit received a Stage 4 cancer diagnosis in the summer of 2018 for which he underwent intensive chemotherapy and radiotherapy treatments. " Petit insisted on performing throughout the treatment, though he was subsequently unable to continue work for months.
+Although slated for a late 2018 release, Petit received a Stage 4 cancer diagnosis in mid 2018, for which he underwent intensive chemotherapy and radiotherapy treatments.
+Petit insisted on performing throughout the treatment, though he was subsequently unable to continue work for months.
 In September 2019, he performed across Spain on a 15 date tour.

 In February 2020, Petit and his band headlined Villa Do Condo Blues Festival in Portugal.
-The album's rescheduled release date of 27 March 2020, with UK album launch tour of 10 dates, was cancelled due to COVID lockdown laws and regulations put into effect that week.
-Eventually 2020 Visions was released digitally on 1h June 2020 and physically on 25 September 2020.
-Petit has resumed live performances in 2022 and is writing new material to record for his next album with sessions slated to begin late summer 2022.
+The album's rescheduled release date of 27 March 2020, with UK album launch tour of 10 dates, was cancelled due to COVID lockdown laws.
+Eventually 2020 Visions was released digitally on 1 June 2020 and physically on 25 September that year.
+Petit has resumed live performances, including a return to Spain for 17 shows in November 2021, a headline appearance at The Upton Blues Festival in England, Leeds Blues Festival and The 100 Club in London.

+Petit began recording his next album at RAK Studios in London in early September 2022 with Vance Powell producing; further sessions have taken place at Brighton Electric, England and in Portugal with Boz Boorer.

 Petit has been featured extensively on national, regional and student radio, including live in-studio sessions and interviews and specially commissioned BBC Radio 2 music sessions.